tableau/server-client-python/docs/index.md

 Before you install TSC, confirm that you have the following dependencies installed:

 * Python.
-You can use TSC with Python 2.7.9 or later and with Python 3.3 or later.
-These versions include pip, which is the recommended means of installing TSC.
+You can use TSC with Python 3.3 or later.
 * Git.
 Optional, but recommended to download the samples or install from the source code.